 In Sacramento County, there are 14 school districts serving approximately 244,400 students.
 Each school district is independently governed and operated.
 These school districts are responsible for the operation of 413 public schools ranging from pre-kindergarten to post-secondary education.
 Seven school districts serve the County's EJ Communities.
-There are two high schools in the North Highland/Foothill Farms EJ Community and one high school each in the West Arden-Arcade and South Sacramento
+There are two high schools in the North Highland/Foothill Farms EJ Community and one high school each in the West Arden-Arcade and South Sacramento EJ Communities.
+Due to its relatively higher population, South Sacramento should have more than one high school but many students within this EJ Community attend high schools that are within the City of Sacramento.
+Elementary schools are generally well

-Community Centers such as the Conzelmann Community Center in West Arden-Arcade are community-gathering places.
+Community Centers such as the Conzelmann Community Center in West Arden-Arcade are communitygathering places.